Frequently asked questions about concessionary bus passes

-*In some rural areas where there is very limited bus services customers may be able to use their pass on a bus before 09:30am.
+*In some rural areas where there are very limited bus services customers may be able to use their pass on a bus before 09:30 am.
 The list of these services is on the GCC web site, under Transport.

 Where can I use my bus pass?

-You bus pass is valid for use on all registered Bus services within England, so if you are visiting other places you should be able use your pass.
-It is not valid in Wales* or Scotland. *A. Customer who lives in Gloucestershire , but near Welsh border can use their pass to get to near Welsh Towns Chepstow or Monmouth but not to travel on around Wales.
+Your bus pass is valid for use on all registered Bus services within England, so if you are visiting other places you should be able to use your pass.
+It is not valid in Wales* or Scotland. *A. Customer who lives in Gloucestershire, but near Welsh border can use their pass to get to near Welsh Towns Chepstow or Monmouth but not to travel on around Wales.